agstub/subglacial-inversion/README.md

 elevation change data "h_obs" (and possible horizontal surface velocity data) by solving a least-squares minimization problem

-The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a simple shear background flow.
+The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a simple background flow.
 These assumptions allow for efficient solution of the forward
 model: 2D (map-plane) Fourier transforms and convolution in time are the main operations.
 The model and numerical method are described in a forthcoming manuscript.